rust-lang/book/second-edition/src/ch10-00-generics.md

 <span class="caption">Listing 10-1: Code to find the largest number in a list
 of numbers</span>

-This code takes a list of integers, stored here in the variable `numbers`.
-It puts the first item in the list in a variable named `largest`.
-Then it iterates through all the numbers in the list, and if the current value is greater than the number stored in `largest`, it replaces the value in `largest`.
-If the current value is smaller than the largest value seen so far, `largest` is not changed.
-When all the items in the list have been considered, `largest` will hold the largest value, which in this case is 100.
+This code begins with a list of integers in the variable `numbers`.
+It stores the first number in the list in the variable named `largest`.
+Then it iterates through all the numbers in the list.
+If the current number is greater than the number stored in `largest`, it replaces the number in `largest`.
+If the current number is smaller than the number stored in `largest`, nothing is changed.
+When all the numbers in the list have been considered, `largest` will hold the largest number, which in this case is 100.

 If we needed to find the largest number in two different lists of numbers, we could duplicate the code in Listing 10-1 and have the same logic exist in two